fleetdm/fleet/handbook/company/why-this-way.md

 - keep all team members (especially those who aren't directly involved with the core product) aware of the current version of Fleet and when the next release is shipping.
 - align project planning and milestones across all teams, which helps us schedule our content calendar and manage company-wide goals.

+## Why spend so much energy responding to every potential production incident?

+At Fleet, we consider every 5xx error, timeout, or errored scheduled job a P1 incident.
+We create an outage issue for it, no matter the environment, as soon as the issue is detected, even before we understand.
+We always determine impact quickly, reach out to affected users to acknowledge their problem, and determine the root cause.
+Why?

+- It helps us learn.
+- You never know whether an error like this is a real issue until you take a close look.
+Even if you think it probably isn't.
+- It incentivizes us to fix the root cause sooner.
+- It keeps the number of errors low.
+- It ensures the team understands exactly what errors are happening.
+- It helps us fix bugs sooner, preventing them from stacking and bleeding into one another and making fixes harder.
+- It gets everyone on the same page about what an issue is.
+- It prevents stoppage of information about bugs and problems.
+Every outage is visible.
+- It allows us to reach out to affected users ASAP and acknowledge their challenge, showing them that Fleet takes quality and stability seriously.

+### What is a P1?
+Every 5xx error, timeout, or failed scheduled job is a P1.

+That means:
+1. It gets a postmortem issue created within the production issue response time SLA, even before we know the impact, the root cause, or even what the error message says.
+2. It gets a close look right away, even if we think it might not matter.
+If there is any chance of it affecting even one user, we keep digging.
+3. Including a situation where a user has to wait longer than 5 seconds during signup on fleetdm.com  (or any time we breach an agreed upon response time guarantee)
+4. Including when a scheduled job fails and we aren't sure yet whether or not any real users are affected.

 <meta name="maintainedBy" value="mikermcneil">